Quadrangular embeddings of complete graphs and the Even Map Color Theorem (with details): Minimal quadrangulations

 \begin{proof} Let $f(x) = x(x-5)/2$.
 Suppose that $x \ge 5$.
 If $2\frac12 \le x' \le x-1$, then because $f$ is increasing on $[2\frac12,\infty)$ we have $f(x)-f(x') \ge f(x)-f(x-1) = x-3$.
 If $1 \le x' \le 2\frac12$, then because $2\frac12 \le 5-x' \le x-1$ we have $f(x)-f(x') = f(x)-f(5-x') \ge x-3$.
 Thus, $f(x)-f(x') \ge x-3$ whenever $1 \le x' \le x-1$.
 If $n$ is a nonnegative integer then $f(n) = \binom{n}{2} - 2n$.

 Now suppose $L$ has $n$ vertices, $m$ edges, and a quadrangular embedding in $\Si$.
 Since at most $n-4$ edges of $K_n$ were deleted, $L$, and hence also $\Si$, is connected.
-If we have another quadrangulation of the same surface with $n' \le n-1$ vertices and $m'$ edges, then, using Observation \ref{obs:quadedges}(i),
+If we have another quadrangulation of $\Si$ with $n' \le n-1$ vertices and $m'$ edges, then, since $m' = 2n'-2\ec(\Si)$ from Observation \ref{obs:quadedges},

 proving that the other graph is not simple. \end{proof}